carlossantoro30/CP_Getting_and_Cleaning_Data/README.md

 Repository for the Johns Hopkins Course Project of Getting and Cleaning Data.

 The data on this repository come from **Human Activity Recognition Using Smartphones Data Set** project, that can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 A transformation is applied on the data of this project by the **run_analysis.R**, script to produce *final_dataset.csv*.
+The *final_dataset.csv* is tidy, because it follows the tidy data principles (Wickham 2014):
+ * Eeach variable forms a column.
+ * Each observation forms a row.
+ * Each type of observational unite forms a table.

 ## Files